5 Differences Between Narcissism and Self-Esteem

 Arrogance versus compassion

-Arrogance is also a difference in narcissistic people and those with healthy self-esteem.
+Arrogance is also a difference between narcissistic people and those with healthy self-esteem.
 While the former does not show compassion for anyone, except perhaps for themselves, people with self-esteem really love others and have a sense of value.
 They appreciate the beautiful challenge of helping others.

 women who have disagreed

-Thus, the narcissist, in their arrogance, is usually aggressive, envious, and needs to dominate others in order to feel good.
+Thus, the narcissist, in their arrogance, is usually aggressive, envious, and need to dominate others in order to feel good.
 They cannot accept criticism and, however neutral it may be, will tend to take it personally.
 They will not learn from their mistakes, because they have great difficulty in seeing them and, above all, accepting them.

 A narcissistic person and a person with healthy self-esteem can, at first glance, seem very similar.
 However, as time passes, we can clearly see the differences between the two personalities.